Where to Stay in Minsk? If you are visiting Belarus this article is a great insight to the capital and largest city in

 Best Places to Stay in Minsk, Belarus

-Some of the best places to stay in Minsk are the area near the Minsk Passazhirsky train station and the area around the Nemiga Metro Station.
+Some of the best places to stay in the city are the area near the Minsk Passazhirsky train station and the area around the Nemiga Metro Station.
 The Independence Avenue (праспект Незалежнасці), is also a great option, especially in its most central area.

 The Minsk Passazhirsky is the main railway station in the Belorussian capital, with excellent domestic and international connections.
-Minsk has a rather central location in the geography of Belarus, therefore, most international trains passing through Belarus also call at Minsk.
+Minsk has a rather central location in the geography of Belarus, therefore, most international trains passing through Belarus also call at this station.

 The area of the station is one of the best places to stay in Minsk, as it is also pretty central.
 The Lenin Square (Площадь Ленина) metro station is just nearby, and it also offers the convenience of the Galileo shopping mall.

-If you are traveling by train to Belarus, check our article on trains from Minsk.
+If you are traveling by train to Belarus, check our article on trains in Belarus.

 Nemiga (Nyamiga) Metro Station

 The area around the Nemiga or Nyamiha (Няміга) Metro Station is also one of the best places to stay in Minsk.
 It is also a very central area, with great attractions to check nearby.
-It is a somewhat upper class area of Minsk, and right next to the River Nemiga, from which the station has its name.
+It is a somewhat upper class area of the capital, and right next to the River Nemiga, from which the station has its name.

 Hostel Tower 31/18 – a hostel offering great value for the money close the Victory Square (Ploshcha Peramogi) Metro Station.

 Hampton by Hilton Minsk City Centre – an excellent option close to the Passazhirskii Train Station.